kiluazen/Amphibious-Drone/README.md

 # Assignment 1 -> Amphibous Rotor Design

 Welcome to the rotor design report!
-This document contains step by step process taken towards applying basic theories like Blade Element, Momentum Theory to design a rotor for which a drone can move in air and water.
+This document contains step by step process taken towards applying basic design theories like Blade Element, Momentum Theory to design a rotor for which a drone can move in air and water.
 ## Contents
 1. [Starting Assumptions & Data](#assumptions)
 2. [Initial Sizing](#initial-sizing)
     - [Rotor Diameter](#rotor-diameter)